If one website suddenly stops loading while everything else works fine, clearing your entire browser history probably isn’t the smartest fix.

 The Bottom Line

-For more helpful browser tips, check out how to take a long screenshot in Google Chrome.
+To learn more useful browser tips, see our guide on how to take a long screenshot in Google Chrome.

 No comments: